First-order quantum phase transitions as condensations in the space of states: Main result

 Equation (\ref{QPT}) establishes the possibility of a QPT between a \textit{normal phase} characterized by the energy per particle $\epsilon_\mathrm{norm}$, obtained by removing from $\mathbb{F}$ the infinitely smaller sub-space $\mathbb{F}_\mathrm{cond}$, and a \textit{condensed phase} characterized by the energy per particle $\epsilon_\mathrm{cond}$ obtained by restricting the action of $H$ onto $\mathbb{F}_\mathrm{cond}$.
 Note that the Hilbert space dimension $M(N,N_\mathrm{p})$ diverges, generally in an exponential way, with $N$ and $N_\mathrm{p}$.
 The dimension $M_\mathrm{cond}$ may or may not be a growing function of $N$ and $N_\mathrm{p}$.
 In any case, if $M_\mathrm{cond}/M\to 0$, in the space of the Hamiltonian parameters the equation

 provides the coexistence surface of two phases, crossing which a QPT takes place.
+If $H$ depends on a single parameter $g$, as in Eq.~(\ref{H}), the coexistence surface reduces to a critical point $g_\mathrm{c}$, which is given as the minimal solution, if any, of Eq.~(\ref{QCP}) (in general, $\epsilon_\mathrm{norm}$ and $\epsilon_\mathrm{cond}$ can be equal also for $g\neq g_\mathrm{c}$).
 In virtue of Eq.~(\ref{QCP}), the transition is first-order.
-If $H$ depends on a single parameter $g$, as in Eq.~(\ref{H}), the coexistence surface reduces to a critical point $g_\mathrm{c}$, which is given as the minimal solution, if any, of Eq.~(\ref{QCP}) (in general, $\epsilon_\mathrm{norm}$ and $\epsilon_\mathrm{cond}$ can be equal also for $g\neq g_\mathrm{c}$).
+In fact, $\epsilon_\mathrm{norm}$ and $\epsilon_\mathrm{cond}$ correspond to the lowest eigenvalues of two different matrix Hamiltonians so that, as functions of the Hamiltonian parameters, they are different, except possibly for a finite number of crossing points solution of Eq.~(\ref{QCP}).
+Assuming that $\epsilon_\mathrm{norm}$ and $\epsilon_\mathrm{cond}$ are both everywhere analytic, implies that their first derivatives around any crossing point are, in general, also different.
+This is quite clear when there is only one Hamiltonian parameter: given two analytic functions of one variable, either they coincide everywhere, or their first derivatives at the crossing points (if any) are different.
+According to Ehrenfest classification this means that the QPT is of first-order.

+Equations~(\ref{QPT}-\ref{QCP}) are quite general.
+Whereas the paradigm of second-order QPTs looks for changes of symmetries of the GS, the paradigm of the first-order QPTs determined by Eqs.~(\ref{QPT}-\ref{QCP}) looks for condensations of the GS into $\mathbb{F}_\mathrm{cond}$ (which may be accompanied by a broken symmetry or not).
+The word ``condensation'' here refers to the fact that, in the condensed phase, thanks to the condition $M_\mathrm{cond}/M\to 0$, the GS occupies an infinitesimal portion of the full space of states.
+Depending on the structure of the space $\mathbb{F}_\mathrm{cond}$, this abstract condensation in the Hilbert space can have different physical manifestations.
+As we shall show by specific examples, in certain cases the condensation can realize through a partial or total freezing of the particles, and even as an actual localization of matter.

-Equations~(\ref{QPT}-\ref{QCP}) are quite general and describe a condensation in $\mathbb{F}_\mathrm{cond}$ that is possible thanks to the condition $M_\mathrm{cond}/M\to 0$.
-This condensation was first demonstrated in~\cite{OP} for two classes of models, the uniformly fully connected models and the random potential systems.
+Such condensations were first demonstrated in~\cite{OP} for two classes of models, the uniformly fully connected models and the random potential systems.
 For general systems, a formal proof based on the concept of sojourn times in the subspaces $\mathbb{F}_\mathrm{cond}$ and $\mathbb{F}_\mathrm{norm}$ is given in~\cite{qpt_dilution}.
-Here, we provide a simple heuristic argument which goes as follows.
+Here, we provide a simple algebraic argument which goes as follows.
 We start with the obvious inequality $\epsilon \leq \min \{\epsilon_\mathrm{cond},\epsilon_\mathrm{norm}\}$, and demonstrate that the opposite inequality holds too.
 Let us evaluate $\epsilon$ as the thermodynamic limit of

 where $\ket{u}=\ket{u_\mathrm{cond}}+\ket{u_\mathrm{norm}}$ with $\scp{u_\mathrm{cond}}{u_\mathrm{norm}}=0$ and $x=\scp{u_\mathrm{cond}}{u_\mathrm{cond}}/\scp{u}{u}$.
 We find